kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ## Organization

-An Organization in Kosli "owns" Kosli flows and environments - which means only members of each organization can get access to environments and pipelines that belong to the organization.
+An Organization in Kosli "owns" Kosli flows and environments - which means only members of each organization can get access to environments and flows that belong to the organization.
 By default, when you sign up to Kosli, a personal organization is created for you and the name of the organization matches your user name.
 Only you can access your personal organization.

-### Shared organization

-To collaborate with more people (a team or a whole company) you can create shared organizations, and invite other Kosli users as members, so they can see and report to your Kosli flows and environments.

-To create a shared organization click on your profile picture (or avatar) in the top right corner of [app.kosli.com](https://app.kosli.com) and select "Add an organization".

-{{<figure src="/images/add-org.png" alt="Add an organization" width="250">}}

-You'd be asked to provide the name and the description of your organization.
-After you click "Create Organization" button the new organization is ready.

-{{<figure src="/images/add-org-form.png" alt="New organization form" width="900">}}

-After the page reloads you'll see the "Settings" page for the new organization.
-You can switch between organizations using dropdown menu in the top left corner of the page, under Kosli logo.

-{{<figure src="/images/select-org.png" alt="org page" width="900">}}

-### Shared organization members

-To add users to your shared organization make sure you have the right organization selected from the dropdown menu and click "Settings".
-Here you can add users: click on "Add member" button, provide a github username of the user you'd like to share organization with, and select desired role:
-* member can create Kosli flows and environments, report to and read from them
-* admin can do the same things member can plus they can also add and remove users from the organization

 ## Environments